 One wonders: what happens there?
 When will the parties finally come to a conclusion?
 Of course, successful negotiation always requires a good deal of perseverance.

-Experience shows, however, that often the time of "switching" of competing behavior ("I sit down", "I do not give in", "I make you flat") on cooperative behavior (where are similarities, how can we Taking into account the interests of both sides, what have we achieved so far together, where could a compromise lie?).
+Experience shows, however, that often the time of "switching" from competing behavior ("I assert myself", "I do not give in", "I make you flat") to cooperative behavior (where are the similarities, how can we address them) Taking interests of both sides into account, what have we achieved so far together, where could a compromise lie?)
+Is missed.

 From competition to cooperation